arnblnc/MSc-Projects/Topics on Data and Signal Analysis/README.md

 # Topics on Data and Signal Analysis (TDS) Assignment
 ## Description
 This repository contains a report on data and signal analysis, covering vector spaces, Fourier transforms, filter banks, and wavelet transforms.
 The assignment explores key mathematical concepts and their applications in signal processing.
+Grade - 60%

 ## Key Highlights
 ### Linear Algebra & Vector Spaces